 Install macOS VM in Parallels Desktop 19 and newer

-Starting Parallels Desktop 19, prlctl support has been added for creating a new macOS virtual machine on a Mac with Apple silicon.
+Starting with Parallels Desktop 19, prlctl support has been added for creating a new macOS virtual machine on a Mac with Apple silicon.
 The instructions are pretty straightforward:

 2. Open Terminal and execute the command below to create a virtual machine shell and attach the installation image to it: